Ballarat North Workshops: History

 The 1980s were also a time of restructuring, with run down facilities replaced and modernised, but a large number of the 540 employees were made redundant.
 With the breakup of the Victorian Railways the workshops passed to the State Transport Authority and then the Public Transport Corporation.
-With privatisation the workshops were sold to Alstom Australia in 1999 for $7 million.
-In 2005 Alstom sold their Australian and New Zealand operations to United Group, but leased the workshops at Ballarat to United Group.
+With privatisation the workshops were sold to Alstom in 1999.

+In 2005, Alstom sold its Australian and New Zealand operations to United Group (and its subsidiary UGL Rail) which included a lease on the workshops.
+After UGL’s lease concluded in 2012, Alstom re-occupied the site.

 Operations

-Today workshops provide maintenance services to a number of Victorian Railway operators and employ 150 staff.
-Work includes manufacturing, reconditioning and component overhaul work for Melbourne's train and tram networks, V/Line Passenger, Pacific National and CFCL Australia.
+The workshops provide maintenance services to a number of Victorian Railway operators and employ 150 staff.
+Work includes manufacturing, reconditioning and component overhaul work for Melbourne's train and tram networks, V/Line, Pacific National and Rail First Asset Management.

-Recent work include the work on suburban trains for Connex Melbourne, including the refurbishment of Comeng and Hitachi trains, as well as the fitout of new Alstom X'Trapolis 100 trains imported from France.
-It has also fitted Train Protection & Warning System equipment to the V/Line fleet, and constructed 61 new 100-tonne bulk grain hoppers for Chicago Freight Car Leasing Australia.
+Some of work undertaken that the workshops had included refurbishment of Comeng and Hitachi trains for Connex Melbourne.
+It had also fitted Train Protection & Warning System equipment to the V/Line fleet, and constructed 61 new 100-tonne bulk grain hoppers for Chicago Freight Car Leasing Australia.
+The fitout of X'Trapolis 100 imported from France were also undertaken at Ballarat, as well as the manufacturing of the successor X'Trapolis 2.0 trains from 2024.

+Alstom has a separate site in Ballarat East inherited from Bombardier Transportation, which will be one of Alstom's sites to maintain the V/Line's VLocity and classic train fleets for ten years.